michaelkpfeifer/michaelkpfeifer.github.io/_posts/2023-12-29-creating-non-exisiting-dates.markdown

 `Date` objects store simple dates without seconds or time zones.

-`Time` objects store time stamps.
+`Time` objects store timestamps.

 And `DateTime` objects are deprecated (compare [class DateTime](https://docs.ruby-lang.org/en/master/DateTime.html)), so we will look at `Date` and `Time`.

-The constructor of the `Date` class takes three arguments: year, month, date.
+The constructor of the `Date` class takes three arguments: year, month, and date.
 Months are indexed from 1.

 {% highlight ruby %}
+require 'date'

 # Date.new with valid input
-require 'date'
 date = Date.new(2021, 1, 15)

-# "puts date" prints "2021-01-15"
+puts date # prints 2021-01-15
-{% endhighlight %}

-{% highlight ruby %}
 # Date.new with invalid input
-require 'date'
-date = begin
+begin
   Date.new(2021, 2, 30)
 rescue => e
-  e
+  puts e # prints invalid date
 end

-# "puts date" prints "#<Date::Error: invalid date>"
 {% endhighlight %}

 And now, UTC timestamps.
-The `Time.utc` class method takes the six expected arguments in the expected order and returns time a stamp in the UTC time zone.
+The `Time.utc` class method takes the six expected arguments in the expected order and returns a timestamp in the UTC time zone.

 {% highlight ruby %}
+require 'date'

 # Time.utc with valid input
-require 'date'
 timestamp = Time.utc(2021, 1, 15, 8, 0, 0)

-# "puts timestamp" prints "2021-01-15 08:00:00 UTC"
+puts timestamp # prints "2021-01-15 08:00:00 UTC"
-{% endhighlight %}

-{% highlight ruby %}
 # Time.utc with invalid input
-require 'date'
 timestamp = Time.utc(2021, 2, 30, 8, 0, 0)

-# "puts timestamp" prints "2021-03-02 08:00:00 UTC"
+puts timestamp # prints "2021-03-02 08:00:00 UTC"
 {% endhighlight %}

-`Date.new` raises an exception where `Time.utc` happily creates some time stamp in the following month.
+`Date.new` raises an exception where `Time.utc` happily creates some timestamp in the following month.

 # Summary